 How Electors Vote

 Electors do not meet to cast their votes on Election Day in November to allow time for states to certify which candidate won the state or districts.
-Following the presidential election, each state’s Governor sends the National Archive a list of.
+Following the presidential election, each state’s Governor sends the National Archive a list of certified electors.
 Only those electors are able to cast ballots for the presidential election unless a replacement is named at least six days before the ballots are cast (Edwards, 22).
 Each presidential election cycle, a day in December is chosen for electors to cast their votes which gives the states enough time to work on any issues with the ballots and certify their electors.
 Most states’ electors convene at noon at their state capitol building (Edwards, 22).
 The act of voting differs by state, but the options are either casting a paper ballot, an oral vote, or a secret ballot with the expectation to publicly announce who the elector voted for after casting the ballot.
 In an attempt to keep the process democratic, there cannot be truly secret ballots or the citizens of the state would not know if they could trust their electors to vote in the citizens’ interest (Edwards, 24).
-Each elector casts a separate vote for the President and Vice President, as directed by the Twelfth Amendment, and at least one.
-This ensures there will likely never be a President and Vice President from the same state which supports democracy because it does not allow the Executive Branch to favor any one of the fifty states over another.
-The final step for the Presidential electors is sending certifications of their votes to the U.S. Senate. instead of the electors directly mailing their certifications (Edwards, 24).
-On January 6 at 1:00 pm the sitting Vice President, as head of the Senate, reads the presidential electors votes in front of Congress to certify who the new President of the United States will be.
-It is possible for members of Congress, often votes from their state, and those are submitted in writing and discussed by Congress (Edwards, 26).
+Each elector casts a separate vote for the President and Vice President, as directed by the Twelfth Amendment, and at least one candidate must be from a different state than the elector voting.
+This requirement ensures there will likely never be a President and Vice President from the same state which supports democracy because it does not allow the Executive Branch to favor any one of the fifty states over another.
+The final step for the Presidential electors is sending certifications of their votes to the U.S. Senate.
+State Governors or Secretaries of State often collect these certifications before mailing them to the Senate instead of the electors directly mailing their certifications (Edwards, 24).
+On January 6 at 1:00 pm the sitting Vice President, as head of the Senate, reads the presidential electors’ votes in front of Congress to certify who the new President of the United States will be.
+It is possible for members of Congress to dispute votes, often votes from their state, and those are submitted in writing and discussed by Congress (Edwards, 26).
 Any disputes must be resolved before Inauguration Day on January 20th.

 Election Contingencies

-Presidential elections are important.
-Due to this fact, there are contingency plans set it place within the Constitution for a nominees death, but there are not ‘rules’ for a candidate dying before .
+Presidential elections are important to a democracy because they give citizens’ the ability to elect the official that runs the government.
+Due to this fact, there are contingency plans set it place within the Constitution for a nominee’s death, but there are not ‘rules’ for a candidate dying before inauguration.
 If a candidate dies between being nominated by their party and election day there is no Constitutional guideline on how a new candidate is selected.
 Instead of holding another primary or caucus, the party will likely appoint a new candidate or have the nominated Vice President fill the role of Presidency (Edwards, 32).
 If a candidate dies between election day and electors voting, the electors could pledge their vote to anyone, but often will allow the conventions to produce a new nominee and vote for that candidate.
 Again, it is likely the Vice Presidential candidate would be promoted and would then choose a new Vice President (Edwards, 33).
 This contingency plan has only been used once when Horace Greeley died in 1872.
-In this election, the Democratic electors voted for various members of the party, including the deceased Greeley Democratic votes to be split enough for the(Edwards, 33).
+In this election, the Democratic electors voted for various members of the party, including the deceased Greeley, which caused the Democratic votes to be split enough for the Republican party to win the Presidency (Edwards, 33).